top of page

 Dusty Weis:

-That is former state representative, banking magnate Hootie Johnson.
+That is banking magnate and former South Carolina state representative Hootie Johnson.
 Don't be fooled by that folksy, pastoral air.
 Hootie Johnson would be assuming the role of immovable object in this drama.
-As chair of Augusta National Golf Club, he responded publicly to Dr. Burk's firmly worded letter with a statement of his own.
+As chair of Augusta National Golf Club, he responded publicly to Dr. Burk's firmly-worded letter with a statement of his own.

 In the second graf of its July 8th, 2002 story about the exchange, the Associated Press described Johnson's response as "a surprisingly long and angry statement."